Xilinx/Vitis-Tutorials/Developer_Contributed/02-AIE_DSP_with_Makefile_and_GUI/README.md

 #### 2.3.4 Install XRT

-The easiest way to download XRT was from the [Alveo Packages ](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/alveo.html) site.
-As already discussed, select the Alveo U200 card and then the Ubuntu 18.04 OS to get the ``xrt_202310.*-amd64-xrt.deb`` file.
+The easiest way to download XRT was from the [ALVEO](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/alveo.html) site.
+Select the ALVEO U200 card and then the Ubuntu 22.04 OS to arrive at this [link](https://www.xilinx.com/bin/public/openDownload?filename=xrt_202410.2.17.319_22.04-amd64-xrt.deb).

 Then install the archive via the following command: